Psiphon-Inc/psiphon-website/README.md

   # Or maybe: find . -name package.json -maxdepth 3 -execdir npm ci \;
   ```

-4. Generate site, serve it, and monitor for changes:
+3. Generate site, serve it, and monitor for changes:

   ```
   $ node --max-old-space-size=8192 --max-semi-space-size=512 --nouse-idle-notification node_modules/docpad/out/bin/docpad.js run --cache --offline

   # Site builds can be quite slow.
 Skip language generation for faster builds:
-  # docpad run --cache --offline --env fastbuild
+  # npx docpad run --cache --offline --env fastbuild
   ```

   The use of a complicated `node` command instead of `docpad` is so that the generate process has more memory to work with.
 Note that it's probably more memory-reasonable to generate the site separately from serving it (using `python -m SimpleHTTPServer 9778` or whatever).
 See below for simply generating the site.